-Our Sixth Amended and Restated Certificate of Incorporation, as amended ("Certificate of Incorporation") and our Amended and Restated Bylaws ("Bylaws") and Section 203 of the Delaware General Corporation Law contain provisions that may have the effect of deterring or delaying attempts by our stockholders to remove or replace management, engage in proxy contests and effect changes in control.
+Our certificate of incorporation and bylaws and Section 203 of the Delaware General Corporation Law contain provisions that may have the effect of deterring or delaying attempts by our stockholders to remove or replace management, engage in proxy contests and effect changes in control.
 These provisions include:

-- the ability of our board of directors to create and issue preferred stock without stockholder approval, which could be used to implement antitakeover devices; - the authority for our board of directors to issue without stockholder approval up to the number of shares of common stock authorized in our Certificate of Incorporation, that, if issued, would dilute the ownership of our stockholders; - · the advance notice requirement for director nominations or for proposals that can be acted upon at stockholder meetings; - a classified and staggered board of directors, which may make it more difficult for a person who acquires control of a majority of our outstanding voting stock to replace all or a majority of our directors; - the prohibition on actions by written consent of our stockholders; - · the limitation on who may call a special meeting of stockholders; - · the prohibition on stockholders accumulating their votes for the election of directors; and - the ability of stockholders to amend our Bylaws only upon receiving a majority of the votes entitled to be cast by holders of all outstanding shares then entitled to vote generally in the election of directors, voting together as a single class.
+- the ability of our board of directors to create and issue preferred stock without stockholder approval, which could be used to implement antitakeover devices: - the authority for our board of directors to issue without stockholder approval up to the number of shares of common stock authorized in our certificate of incorporation, that, if issued, would dilute the ownership of our stockholders; - the advance notice requirement for director nominations or for proposals that can be acted upon at stockholder meetings; - a classified and staggered board of directors, which may make it more difficult for a person who acquires control of a majority of our outstanding voting stock to replace all or a majority of our directors; - the prohibition on actions by written consent of our stockholders; - the limitation on who may call a special meeting of stockholders; - the prohibition on stockholders accumulating their votes for the election of directors; and - the ability of stockholders to amend our bylaws only upon receiving a majority of the votes entitled to be cast by holders of all outstanding shares then entitled to vote generally in the election of directors, voting together as a single class.